Articles | Volume 15, issue 3

 Short summary

-In this work we introduces IceBoost, a machine learning framework to model the ice thickness distribution of all the World's glaciers, with greater accuracy than state-of-the-art methods.
-The model is trained on 3.7 million measurements globally available and provides skillful estimates across all regions.
-This advancement will help in better assessing future sea level changes, freshwater resources, with significance for both the scientific community and society at large.
+In this work we introduce IceBoost, a machine learning framework to model the ice thickness distribution of all the world's glaciers with greater accuracy than state-of-the-art methods.
+The model is trained on 3.7 million measurements globally available and provides skilful estimates across all regions.
+This advancement will help in better assessing future sea level changes and freshwater resources, with significance for both the scientific community and society at large.

 Dominik Fahrner, Donald Slater, Aman KC, Claudia Cenedese, David A. Sutherland, Ellyn Enderlin, Femke de Jong, Kristian K. Kjeldsen, Michael Wood, Peter Nienow, Sophie Nowicki, and Till Wagner